awsdocs/aws-kms-developer-guide/doc_source/services-et.md

 | AES\- | Default | Elastic Transcoder uses the AWS managed CMK for Amazon S3 in your account to decrypt the specified AES key you provide and uses that key to encrypt the output file\. |
 | AES\- | Custom \(with ARN\) | Elastic Transcoder uses the customer managed CMK specified by the ARN to decrypt the specified AES key you provide and uses that key to encrypt the output file\. |

-When you specify that an AWS KMS CMK \(the AWS managed CMK for Amazon S3 in your account or a customer managed CMK\) be used to encrypt the output file, Amazon S3 and AWS KMS interact in the following manner:
+When you specify that the AWS managed CMK for Amazon S3 in your account or a customer managed CMK is used to encrypt the output file, Amazon S3 and AWS KMS interact in the following manner:

-1. Amazon S3 requests a plaintext data key and a copy of the data key encrypted by using the specified CMK\.
+1. Amazon S3 requests a plaintext data key and a copy of the data key encrypted under the specified CMK\.

 1. AWS KMS creates a data key, encrypts it under the CMK, and sends both the plaintext data key and the encrypted data key to Amazon S3\.